Merkel heads for tough Trump talks on trade, Iran nuclear deal - Journal du Cameroun

 “The transatlantic alliance, given the many non-democratic developments in this world,” she said, “is a great treasure that I certainly want to cherish and nurture”.

-The Berliner Zeitung daily looked ahead to Merkel’s tough diplomatic mission just after Macron’s charm offensive, saying that “she can hardly follow Macron’s best-buddy act, but she does need a strategy”.
+The Berliner Zeitung daily, looking ahead to Merkel’s tricky diplomatic mission just after Macron’s charm offensive, said that “she can hardly follow Macron’s best-buddy act, but she does need a strategy”.